Daly-Wilson Big Band: History

 Live!
 At the Cell Block was released in the US in late 1971.
 They were "rapidly gathering a strong following" but by November, Daly-Wilson Big Band announced their disbandment.
 DeFranco asked both Daly and Wilson to join the Glenn Miller Orchestra; In 1972 Festival Records released The Exciting Daly-Wilson Band, which included lead vocals from Biddell.
 Soon after recording this album, they had run out of finances and could no longer afford to tour their big band line-up.
 Biddell resumed her solo career; she told Jean DeBelle of The Australian Women's Weekly that when she joined they were "just starting to happen.
 I got my biggest break when I started singing with them, as the band played to huge audiences."

 In May 1973, Daly-Wilson Big Band reformed, with financial support from commercial patron, Benson & Hedges, and undertook another Australian tour, as well as New Zealand.
 Their vocalists were Linda Cable, Terry Holden, Dilys Lockett and Neva Phillips.
 They subsequently issued another album, On Tour, with Daly and Wilson joined by Ray Alldridge on keyboards; Warren Clark, Larry Elam, Norm Harris, Mick Kenny and Don Raverty on trumpets; Herb Cannon, Merv Knott, Bob McIvor and Peter Scott on trombones; Dave Donovan and Hugh Williams on guitars; Doug Foskett, Paul Long, John Mitchell, Geoff Naughton and Bob Pritchard on saxophones; and John Helman on bass guitar.
 It was co-produced by Daly-Wilson and Tommy Tycho for Reprise Records.

 From February 1974, the ensemble's lead singer was Marcia Hines – fresh from her stint as Mary Magdalene in the Australian stage production of Jesus Christ Superstar.
 In September 1975, they toured the Soviet Union at the request of Gosconcert as part of a cultural exchange.
 They played venues in Moscow, Vilnius, Kaunas, Riga and St Petersburg to packed houses and local critical acclaim.
 The Australian ABC Network sent producer Bernie Cannon to film the latter part of the Russian tour that was later viewed in Australia.
 They were scheduled to play at Ronnie Scott's Jazz Club in London but this was thwarted by British Customs who refused to release their instruments.
 From there they flew to Las Vegas where they performed at the Las Vegas Hilton, sharing the stage with B.B.
-Kin and Wilson Pickett.
+King and Wilson Pickett.
 Then to Los Angeles for two nights, again to packed houses, at a local Jazz club.